GMOD/Apollo/docs/Configure.md

 `$ tools/cleanup/remove_temporary_files.sh -d TOMCAT_WEBAPPS_DIR/WebApollo/tmp -m 60`

-#### Chado configuration
+#### Chado setup

 The Chado data adapter will allow writing the current annotations to a Chado database.

-For more information about Chado, see  can get more information about the Chado at [GMOD Chado page](http://gmod.org/wiki/Chado).
-The configuration is stored in `src/main/webapp/config/chado_config.xml`.
+##### Chado installation

+User's wanting to use this will have to setup Chado themselves.
+The installation instructions can be found at the [GMOD wiki](http://gmod.org/wiki/Chado).
+Alternatively, instead of using the standard setup, pre-compiled Chado schemas pre-loaded with ontologies that are available from the Center for Phage Technology [here](https://cpt.tamu.edu/computer-resources/chado-prebuilt-schema/).
+This can be used to speed up the Chado setup substantially.

+##### Chado configuration

+The configuration for Chado is stored in `src/main/webapp/config/chado_config.xml` and is currently very minimal.
 Let’s take a look at the configuration file:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>